The Pulse: Paris

 Kenneth looked up.
 A bel visage floated toward him through the ether of an indeterminable arrival.
 X = X = Martine.
 He managed to fumble out, "I - I wasn’t sure you'd make it."

 "But I told you — ah, qu'importe!
 I can't stay long anyway.
-Jean-Marc is taking me somewhere this afternoon.
+Antoine is taking me somewhere this afternoon.
 It's a bit mysterious, but I think he'll take me to meet Nakata.
 You know, the manga artist.
-Jean-Marc hopes that together they can do a French Schoolgirl Thriller.
+Antoine hopes that together they can do a French Schoolgirl Thriller.
 Something like the Michael Jackson video with Vincent Price."

 The waiter was hovering patiently above the table, with only the patience that a Parisian waiter will show for a beautiful woman.
 "Et pour Madame?”